Swades: Casting and filming

 Gowariker initially offered Mohan's role to Aamir Khan (who worked in Gowariker's 2001 film Lagaan), but he rejected it because he found the story to be weak.
 Mohan's role was then offered to Hrithik Roshan, who refused after reading the script.
 Gowariker contemplated casting R. Madhavan before offering Mohan's role to Shah Rukh, who finally accepted it after listening to the story and he started crying during the story's narration.
 Bhanu Athaiya, an Oscar winner for Gandhi (1982), was the costume designer for the film.

 Swades was the first Indian film to be shot inside the NASA headquarters and inside the NASA research center at the Launch Pad 39A of the Kennedy Space Center in Florida.
 The rainfall monitoring satellite known as the Global Precipitation Measurement (GPM) in the film is an actual NASA mission and was launched in 2014.

 A major part of the film was shot in Menawali, Maharashtra.

 Soundtrack

 The song "Dekho Naa" is a modified version of the song "Kichchu Tha" from the film, Baba (2002).
+The song "Aahista Aahista" is set in raag Charukesi.

 On 27 March 2021, members of United States Navy Band sang "Yeh Jo Des Hai Tera" for Taranjit Singh Sandhu, the Ambassador of India to the United States and United States Navy Chief of Naval Operations at a special dinner event.
 The video of the band members singing surfaced on Twitter and received praise and nostalgia from Shahrukh Khan, A. R. Rahman and netizens alike.